Château d'Eau station

 Château d'Eau ([ʃɑto do]; literal translation: Water Tower) is a station on Line 4 of the Paris Métro.
-Located in the 10th arrondissement, it features two édicules Guimard that were classified as a monument historique on 29 May 1978 by the Ministry of Culture.
+Located in the 10th arrondissement, it features two entrances by Hector Guimard which were classified as a monument historique on 29 May 1978 by the Ministry of Culture.

 Location

 The station is located under the Boulevard de Strasbourg at the level of the Rue du Château-d'Eau.

 History

-Château d'Eau station lies within the 10th arrondissement of Paris, at the intersection of the Boulevard de Strasbourg and the Rue du Château d'Eau, the latter of which gives it name to the station.
+Château d'Eau station lies within the 10th arrondissement of Paris, at the intersection of the Boulevard de Strasbourg and the Rue du Château d'Eau, the latter of which gives its name to the station.
 The road, in turn, received its name from the square to the east of the current station that was known as the Place du Château d'Eau until 1879.
 The fountain in the square, known as the Girard Fountain, served as a water tower (thus the term château d'eau) until it was replaced by the David Fountain.
 The fountains were absorbed into the new Place de la République in 1880.

 The surrounding area is mostly residential in nature.
 However, the Gare de l'Est and Place de République are within short walking distance, especially the latter which is a 500 m walk down the Rue du Château d'Eau.
 Château d'Eau station opened on 21 April 1908 as part of the initial stretch of Line 4 from Porte de Clignancourt in the north to Châtelet in the heart of Paris.

 On 1 April 2016, half of the name plates on the station's platforms were replaced by the RATP as an April Fool Day joke, as with twelve other stations.
 Château d'Eau was humorously renamed Château de sable (Sand Castle).

 In 2019, 3,878,260 passengers entered this station, making it the 125th most used in the network.